RESEARCH METHODS - 2022/3

 Module code: MANM386

-The Research Methods module aims to help students to develop an understanding of the research process and to undertake research leading to successful completion of their dissertation.
+The Research Methods module aims to help students to develop an understanding of the research process and prepare students to undertake research leading to successful completion of their dissertation.
 It enables students to conduct research independently and also provides them with the knowledge, skills and understanding required to develop their proposal for their dissertation.
-The student identifies their area of research and develops research questions to be answered or hypotheses to be tested in the industry context relevant to their course of study.
+Students are required to identify an area of research and develop research questions to be answered or hypotheses to be tested in the industry context relevant to their course of study.
 The module covers ideas, techniques, and methods relevant to different stages of the research process, stressing the interdependence of each stage in conducting effective, coherent and rigorous research.
-By covering the fundamentals of research methods and research methodologies, this module will enable students to conduct research independently and provide them with the knowledge and understanding needed to do a dissertation.

 Number of Credits: 15